101+ small business ideas to start now

 79. Alternative funeral planner

-For decades, the death services industry has been short on innovation and big on expensive fees and complex admin.
+For decades, the death services industry has been short on innovation, but big on expensive fees and complicated admin.
 Post-pandemic, however, things have shifted.
-Forget a formal ceremony, you can now enjoy a burial in woodland or at sea, or even an “aquamation” (as requested by Sir Desmond Tutu), an environmentally friendly cremation alternative that uses water, heat and an alkali to dispose of the body.
-For those that want their funeral to take place in a particular manner or location that represents them, you could offer alternative burial or cremation services (apparently one recently took place in a McDonalds drive thru).
+Forget a formal ceremony, as you can now celebrate the life of a loved one through burial in a woodland area, at sea or even an “aquamation” (as requested by Sir Desmond Tutu) – an environmentally friendly cremation alternative that uses water, heat and alkali to dispose of the body.
+For those who want their funeral to take place in a particular manner or location that represents them, you could offer alternative burial or cremation services.

 See also: Best business ideas: easing life’s hard decisions